GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

     -	Source: ```Search```
     -	Search for and select the Claims-Team group.
 The Group attribute should now show the Claims-Team value.
     -	Press the Save button.
-11. Connect a sequence flow line from the Parallel gateway task to the Create NH Doc task.
-Remove any associated sequence flow lines that connect the Create NH Doc task to any previous tasks.
+11. Connect a sequence flow line from the Parallel gateway task to the Create NC Doc task.
+Remove any associated sequence flow lines that connect the Create NC Doc task to any previous tasks.
-12. Create a sequence flow line from the Manager Follow-Up task to the Create NH Doc task.
+12. Create a sequence flow line from the Manager Follow-Up task to the Create NC Doc task.
 13. Save your process, redeploy your application, and test the process.